 Bryan D. Hayes, PharmD, DABAT, FAACT, FASHP

-Clinical Manager, EM and Overnight Pharmacy Services
+Clinical Manager, Emergency Medicine and Overnight Pharmacy Services

 Director, PGY2 EM Pharmacy Residency